• Home

 • All judges must have graduated from high school or the equivalent, be 18+, and be proficient in English.

-• Judges are expected to disclose their decisions.
+• Judges are expected to disclose their decisions to competitors, but only after submitting their ballot.

 • For online debate, a baseline requirement for any judge is that their video and audio must be on during all speech time and during the post-round decision rendering, but judges may elect to switch off audio and/or video during prep time and while deliberating about their decision.

-• The named judge must pick up and judge the rounds assigned to them as we must which adult is judging which round.
+• The named judge must pick up and judge the rounds assigned to them as we must know which adult is judging which round.
 Squads may not unilaterally replace one judge with another and simply "swap" them out.
-Every judge swap must be handled directly by the tournament, and the named judge MUST be the judge overseeing their assigned round.
+Every judge swap must be handled directly by tournament officials, and the named judge MUST be the judge overseeing their assigned round.

-• If because of strike/preference sheet results a judge is unable to fulfill the commitment, the tournament reserves the right to refuse the judge.
+• If due to strike/preference sheet results a judge is unable to fulfill the commitment, the tournament reserves the right to refuse the judge.
 If the tournament refuses your judge, you will have the choice of substituting a judge who is acceptable to the tournament or paying the judge fee.

 SPECIFIC JUDGE REQUIREMENTS: